 3. A minimum credit score of 580 is required to be approved for a traditional FHA loan.
 FHA will allow a 3.5% down payment that can be a gift from a family member and up to a 6% seller's concession.

 FHA allows a home buyer with credit scores of 580 to put a 3.5% down payment when buying a home.
-The down payment funds must be the borrower's own funds and no seller's concession.
+The down payment funds must be the borrower's own funds or a gift and seller's concession is allowed.

-If your credit score is below 580 then a 10% down payment will be required and no seller's concession.
+If your credit score is below 580 then a 10% down payment will be required and seller's concession is allowed.

 4. Generally, a borrower who has made timely payments for the last 12 months serves as a guide and demonstrates their willingness to repay future credit obligations.
-New FHA Policy changes require minimum FICO score to be 580 for a 97.5% loan-to-value refinance or a 85% loan-to-value cash out refinance.
+New FHA Policy changes require minimum FICO score to be 580 for a 96.5% loan-to-valueon a purchase or a 80% loan-to-value cash out refinance.
 These FICO requirements went into effect in the spring 2010.
 However, most individual lenders will still require credit scores higher than 640.

 Chapter 7 Bankruptcy at least two years must have elapsed since the discharge date